The 50 Worst Ways to Lose Weight

 Following The Flexitarian Diet

 This popular fad diet involves supplementing a mostly-vegetarian lifestyle with an occasional fish- or meat-centered meal.
 “A lot of people who eat vegetarian or flexitarian tend to eat more grains, processed carbs, and sugar because there are no strict guidelines on unprocessed foods and vegetarianism.
-Incorporating eggs, yogurt, and fish every now and then is super beneficial for their omega-3s, probiotics, iron, biotin, and essential amino acids that plant proteins may not have,” Maria A. Bella, MS, RD, CDN explains in 21 Popular Diets, Judged by the Experts.
+Incorporating eggs, yogurt, and fish every now and then is super beneficial for their omega-3s, probiotics, iron, biotin, and essential amino acids that plant proteins may not have,” Maria A. Bella, MS, RD, CDN explains.

 Going Raw Vegan